 The Supreme Court held that it struck out the law on license to grow cannabis popularly known as “wee” because Parliament was not transparent in its passage.

+The apex court also held that there was no debate in Parliament on it before its passage into law as stipulated by Articles 106 (5) (6) of the 1992 Constitution.
 The apex court was of the considered opinion that the explanatory memorandum attached to the bill placed before Parliament did not set out in details the policy change, the defects in the existing law, and the necessity to introduce a law to licence the cultivation of cannabis.
+It said, such an omission, was a violation of Article 106 (2) of the 1992 Constitution and in view of the said violations, the court held that Section 43 of the Narcotic Control Commission Act 2020 (Act 1019) was unconstitutional.

 “The mode of introduction of Section 43 of Act 1019 violates the letter and spirit of the Constitution.
 Accordingly, Section 43 is hereby struck out as unconstitutional.